 Anaemia can be treated with blood transfusions.
 This should help you to feel more energetic and ease the breathlessness.

-People affected by Hodgkin lymphoma should only have blood that has been treated with x-rays (irradiated).
-For more information about irradiated blood, see page 75.
+People treated with the chemotherapy drugs fludarabine or bendamustine should only have blood that has been treated with x-rays (irradiated).